-- There will be regular reviews and audits of the safety and security of school technical systems. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, cabling, work stations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data.
-All users have clearly defined access rights to school technical systems and devices. - The IT Co-ordinator will keep an up to date record of users and their usernames.
-Users are responsible for the security of their username and password. - The "administrator" passwords for the school ICT system, used by the IT Co-ordinator must also be available to members of the Senior Leadership Team. - The IT Co-ordinator is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations. - An appropriate system is in place for users to report any technical incident / security breach to the ICT service provider, by using their community portal https://uni.turniton.co.uk/ - An agreed procedure is in place for the provision of temporary access of "guests" or "supply" (e.g. trainee teachers, supply teachers, visitors) onto the school systems. - Workstations are secured against user mistakes. - The server operating system is secure and kept up to date. - Virus protection for the whole network is installed and current - Access by wireless devices is secured with a minimum of WPA2 encryption - The security of the school information systems will be reviewed at least annually. - SPI should not be kept on personal computers, laptops or mobile devices. - Portable media and unapproved software may not be downloaded or used without specific permission from the IT Co-ordinator or network manager. - The school reserves the right to check any files held on the school's network. - The network manager will review system capacity regularly.
+- There will be regular reviews and audits of the safety and security of school technical systems. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, cabling, work stations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data. - All users have clearly defined access rights to school technical systems and devices. - All devices, including personal mobile devices are required to install the school filtering and monitoring configuration profile. - The IT Co-ordinator will keep an up to date record of users and their usernames.
+Users are responsible for the security of their username and password. - The IT Co-ordinator is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations. - An appropriate system is in place for users to report any technical incident / security breach to the ICT service provider, by using their community portal https://uni.turniton.co.uk/ - An agreed procedure is in place for the provision of temporary access of "guests" or "supply" (e.g. trainee teachers, supply teachers, visitors) onto the school systems. - Workstations are secured against user mistakes. - The server operating system is secure and kept up to date. - Virus protection for the whole network is installed and current - Access by wireless devices is secured with a minimum of WPA2 encryption - The security of the school information systems will be reviewed at least annually. - SPI should not be kept on personal computers, laptops or mobile devices. - Portable media and unapproved software may not be downloaded or used without specific permission from the IT Co-ordinator or network manager. - The school reserves the right to check any files held on the school's network. - The network manager will review system capacity regularly.